Annular cutter: Disadvantages of annular cutters

-The biggest disadvantage of core drill or annular cutter is that it can not drill blind holes.
-A core drill, due to its hollow geometry, can only make through holes.
-The cost of a core drill is high compared to twist drill, but the cost per hole made with core drill is less as compared to twist drills, this is because a single core drill makes 5 to 10 times more holes than a twist drill.
+The biggest disadvantage of a core drill or annular cutter is that it can not drill blind holes.
+A core drill, due to its hollow geometry, can only make it through holes.
+The cost of a core drill is high compared to a twist drill, but the cost per hole made with the core drill is less as compared to twist drills, this is because a single core drill makes 5 to 10 times more holes than a twist drill.

-Annular cutters are more fragile than a drill bit of same diameter and may thus shatter more easily.
+Annular cutters are more fragile than a drill bits of the same diameter and may thus shatter more easily.

 They are also more difficult to remove if stuck, as they have a larger contact area with the workpiece than a regular drill bit.

 Cooling lubricants

-Using lubricant or coolant with any type of annular cutter is a must.
-A correct lubrication and coolant deliver more life for annular cutters.
-The very important thing to know is that TCT annular cutters require Coolant, not lubricant, and HSS annular cutters required Cutting oil, not coolant.
+The use of lubricant or coolant is important with any type of annular cutter to deliver longer life from the cutter.
+TCT annular cutters require coolant not a lubricant, and HSS annular cutters required cutting oil not coolant.